lipemat/advanced-sidebar-menu/readme.txt

 * Display the highest level parent page
 * Display menu when there is only the parent page
 * Order pages by (date, title, page order)
-* Use built in styling (very plain styling, for more advanced styling <a href="https://onpointplugins.com/product/advanced-sidebar-menu-pro/" target="_blank">Go Pro!</a>)
 * Exclude pages
 * Always display child Pages
 * Number of levels of child pages to display when always display child pages is checked